arkeshrath/FreddiesUniformSolver/README.md

 ### Caching
 An in-memory cache has been implemented to speed up operations on the same file.
 For scaling this in production, we would need to implement a distributed cache like redis.

+An implementation has also been provided with a simple external cache service.

 ### Unit Tests